-It’s not enough to write up a couple of emails and send them sporadically throughout the year.
-Instead, we’ve put together some key strategies you can use to improve your campaigns and make them a powerful marketing asset. 💪
+To help you out, we’ve put together some key email marketing strategies you can use to improve your campaigns and make them a powerful marketing asset.

 1. Clean your email list

-What do we mean by list cleaning?
-List cleaning is the process of removing email addresses from your contact list that have been unengaged for a long time as well as removing contacts who unsubscribe.
+Email list cleaning is the process of removing email addresses from your contact list that have been unengaged for a long time as well as removing contacts who unsubscribe.

-Yes, exactly!
 To make the most of the marketing efforts you put into growing your list, you have to prune it sometimes too.
-By removing un-engaged contacts, unsubscribed contacts, contacts who mark your content as spam, and email addresses that bounce, you’re left with a higher quality list. ✨
+By removing un-engaged contacts, unsubscribed contacts, contacts who mark your content as spam, and email addresses that bounce, you’re left with a higher quality list.

 In the long run, this helps improve your sender reputation and overall email deliverability.